 by Olivier Poirier-Leroy.
-You can join 9,000+ swimmers and coaches who read his motivational newsletter last week by clicking here.
+You can join his weekly motivational newsletter for swimmers and coaches by clicking here.

 Part babysitter, part life coach, and part instructor, our swim coaches are tasked with a lot.
 What makes their job even harder is when we as swimmers go out of our way to make things even more (and usually needlessly) challenging.